Brenden Aaronson: International career

 After showing a strong rookie season, Aaronson received his first senior call-up to the United States men's national soccer team in October 2019 for CONCACAF Nations League matches with Cuba and Canada.
 He did not earn a cap in either match.
 Aaronson earned his second call-up to the senior team for the 2020 January camp.
 Aaronson earned his full debut in a 1–0 win over Costa Rica.
 Later that year, Aaronson scored his first senior international goal during a 6–0 victory over El Salvador in December 2020.

 Aaronson was included in the 26-man squad for the 2022 FIFA World Cup, playing in all three group games.

+On May 26, 2026, Aaronson was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

 His younger brother Paxten Aaronson is also a professional soccer player and plays for Major League Soccer club Colorado Rapids.

 Aaronson's performances for the Philadelphia Union and Red Bull Salzburg earned him the nickname of the "Medford Messi", an alliteration that refers to his birthplace and makes a comparison with Argentine player Lionel Messi.
 He is a fan of the San Francisco 49ers, as his father is from Sacramento.

 He became engaged to Milana D'Ambra in August 2024.
+They got married in 2026.